 Forget when to let your child start dating — when to let them start using social media is the new debate for modern parenting.
 It’s an important decision, but knowing when the time is right can be daunting.
+So, how young is too young to use social media?
 Read on for helpful tips to guide you through.

 Social media is a double-edged sword.
 Here are some benefits and drawbacks to consider: